 A document summarizing the various pipeline oversight agencies in Colorado has been created and resides on the COGCC website at:

 A Regulatory Review of Liquid and Natural Gas Pipelines in Colorado

 The COPUC’s Pipeline Safety Section works closely with PHMSA’s Western Region, based home in Lakewood, CO.
-PHMSA has a dedicated Community Assistance and Technical Services (CATS) team that works to facilitate communications among all pipeline stakeholders, including the public, the operators, and government officials.
-All current PHMSA CATS team contacts may be found at PHMSA CATS.
+PHMSA has a dedicated Community Liason Services team that works to facilitate communications among all pipeline stakeholders, including the public, the operators, and government officials.
+All current PHMSA Community Liason Services team contacts may be found on the PHMSA website.

 Most pipeline safety topics center on WHAT (are pipelines/what are their risks?), HOW (do pipelines work?), WHERE (are pipelines located?), and WHY (do pipelines fail?).
 As with any complicated transportation system, the answers to these questions are not simply summarized.
 The best and most complete place to begin answering these questions is PHMSA's pipeline homepage, which not only houses various internal PHMSA informational resources, but has an excellent Stakeholder's Communication website with a Community Toolbox and links to many different resources on a variety of pipeline safety topics.